 Evidence of successes and failures of a project in regards to safeguards implementation can only be evident in reports and documents kept.
-NUSAF2 project emphasizes on documentation as apriority for all projects from EPRA processes, Implementation and Monitoring.
+NUSAF2 project emphasizes on documentation as a priority for all projects from EPRA processes, Implementation and Monitoring.
 Districts have proved this with evidence of availability of filing system present across all districts which provides all information on project generation, Implementation, monitoring and field assessment reports, certificates and documentation of minutes and site photos.
+This will be replicated in the NUBSP project.